 On the second cruise, we had Patti Smith.
 She was quiet, but very happy to be on the cruise.
 No one on the boat realized we were making this film.
 Everyone on the boat is filming everything [laughs] so no one noticed us making the movie, no one recognized Jean-Luc or Patti Smith.

-COOK: How about working with the sound on the film?
+NOTEBOOK: How about working with the sound on the film?

 ARAGNO: Jean-Luc wanted it to be a really small crew on the boat, so we worked without the sound engineers.
 I experimented with the sounds of the wind.

-COOK: Back to the beauty in the defects: the distorted sound, it doesn’t even sound like wind, it’s noise, but it’s very interesting.
+NOTEBOOK: Back to the beauty in the defects: the distorted sound, it doesn’t even sound like wind, it’s noise, but it’s very interesting.

 ARAGNO: Yes, we did tests with different sounds and noise.
 I made a composition of distorted sounds of the wind I made myself, it was something symphonic, very expressive, in surround and all, but finally I never presented it to Jean-Luc, it was better to just use the direct sound in the end.
 Again the truth.

-COOK: You’ve made a documentary on Godard, could you tell me about it?
+NOTEBOOK: You’ve made a documentary on Godard, could you tell me about it?

 ARAGNO: Not “on.”
 The Swiss television station asked me to make a film “on” him, but I was embarrassed.
 I’m with Jean-Luc, we work together, so I didn’t want to make an objective film about him, something that looks from above.
 Everything is always “on,” documentaries “on” Godard, books “on” Godard, etc, but I’m not “on” I’m simply “with.”
 So I went to him and told him and asked him and he suggested we do something together.

-COOK: He technically wrote the film, correct?
+NOTEBOOK: He technically wrote the film, correct?

 ARAGNO: Yes, he got an idea, A mathematical approach.
 The TV station asked for 26 minutes and Jean-Luc said "OK, we do should make 26 1 minute sequences, and have 4 shots in each sequence" and we used images from his films.
 We didn’t shoot anything new.
 Initially we had an idea for a dialogue between a man and a woman but we decided against it.
 It’s a promenade.
 He did the script, I did the journey.

-COOK: What can you tell me about Adieu au language?
+NOTEBOOK: What can you tell me about Adieu au language?
 You’ve been working on it for some time?

 ARAGNO: Yes, we started in 2010, right after Film socialisme.
 We wanted to research 3D, to try new things, it was a mission with Paul [Grivas] and Jean-Paul.
 We built our own camera, using wood, with our own hands.
 We wanted to find out what could only exist with 3D.
 If it can exist without 3D, what’s the point?

-COOK: Are there any films that have been made in 3D so far that you think uphold that idea?
+NOTEBOOK: Are there any films that have been made in 3D so far that you think uphold that idea?
 I think there’s at least one…

 ARAGNO: Scorsese’s Hugo, I suppose, but it’s still a story.

-COOK: That’s what I was thinking, yes.
+NOTEBOOK: That’s what I was thinking, yes.
 I think there are things that Scorsese does that don’t have the same effect without 3D.

 ARAGNO: I appreciate it, but the way one appreciates a cake: “un bon gâteau.”
 3D is our pretext for exploring.
 Maybe at the end of the film there will be nothing in 3D, I don’t know, but it’s what motivated us.
 It’s like an equation with unknown variables.
 3D is value “n,” and the man, the woman, how will they affect it?

-COOK: It’s been said that it is to be Godard’s final film.
+NOTEBOOK: It’s been said that it is to be Godard’s final film.
 Do you think this is true?

 ARAGNO: No. I don’t think so.
 Not the final, or the last film, but the new film (when it will be done).
 After Film socialisme, he said goodbye and wanted to just spend time with Anne-Marie [Miéville] and their dog, but I think he cannot live without making films.
 Our relationship exists because of film, we interact because of film, it’s a way to live, to express, to think, to see.
 Same with 3D.
 It’s a way to see and think about the world, about society and humanity of today, it’s not because of 3D itself, it’s because it's a place of thinking, it's an empty space.
 There is as little depth in 3D as in any painting.
 3D is the reverse way of the perspective of the Italian renaissance.
 Maybe it’s the world of today, without perspective.
 3D is a place we go through to see.
 Just like the cruise.
 You’re not on the cruise because of the cruise but because of what you see.

-COOK: Another cruise of images.
+NOTEBOOK: Another cruise of images.

 ARAGNO: 3D is like the Concordia [the cruise ship from Film socialisme].
 You know the story?

-COOK: Yes, it ran aground, right?
+NOTEBOOK: Yes, it ran aground, right?

 ARAGNO: Yes, like the boat, maybe 3D will face disaster.